 One of the most important skills needed for excellent phone communication is the ability to inspire conversation.
 Whether you are on the phone with a client, prospect or your sister who lives in Australia, you want to create a flow of thoughts, ideas and information.

-More important then telling our clients and prospects about ourselves, our services or our products, is our ability to learn about them, their challenges, goals and successes.
+More important than telling our clients and prospects about ourselves, our services or our products, is our ability to learn about them, their challenges, goals and successes.
 This we accomplish through the art of conversation.
 And it is through conversation that we build strong relationships.

 There are many ways to inspire conversation and I’ll share all of them with you in future posts, but this week I offer you one simple phrase.
 Keep it with you as you walk through the next few days and try it out from time to time.
 Use it on the phone, around the boardroom table, with your family and friends.
 Be present to what happens, to what you hear and learn.

 The phrase?
 Tell me more.
 That’s it – so simple and compact.
 Tell me more about how you work with outside trainers.
 Tell me more about your staffing needs.
 Tell me more about how you analyze big data.
 Tell me more about your marketing efforts.
 Tell me more about your current financial plan.
 Tell me more about your dream home.

 I began using this phrase as a journalist many years ago.
-I hear it used regularly by our country’s best broadcast journalists, and Shelagh Rogers recently spoke about her first encounter with it at The Walrus Talks: The Art of Conversation (where you can scroll down to hear Shelagh’s talk at the bottom of the page).
+I hear it used regularly by our country’s best broadcast journalists, and Shelagh Rogers recently spoke about her first encounter with it at The Walrus Talks: The Art of Conversation.

 Tell me more.